 This article helps you choose the right camping tent size for camping gear.
 In addition, you can find tips for choosing the best tent materials and functions.

 Tent size and living space

-It's not difficult to determine the tent sizes that suits your needs.
-Consider the average space on tent floor a person needs and start working from there.
+It's not difficult to determine the tent sizes that suit your needs.
+Consider the average space on the tent floor a person needs and start working from there.

 For example, the standard width of a sleeping bag or sleeping pad is about 60 cm.
 Multiply sleeping bags' size by the number of people and you will be able to get an approximate figure of the total building area.
 Another measurement to consider is the peak height of the tent body.

 Smaller size camping tents (2 and 3 people) may have a maximum height of 125 cm.
 This may be enough for children to stand up, but adults may have to squat in the backpacking tent because most parts of the tent are shorter than the peak height.

 You can prepare a comfortable 2-person tent for you and your camping partners, or an 8-person tent for your extended family.
 In addition to the size, these backpacking tents also provide different portability, ease of use and additional functions.